7.0 ADMINISTRATIVE POLICIES AND SERVICES

 7.2 Budget Process for Academic Areas (see Section 1.5)

 Each year holidays are published in the UNC Asheville Calendar which is distributed to faculty and is available on the UNC Asheville home page at Holiday Calendar .

-Annually, the Office of Academic Affairs prepares two academic calendars, one is a final draft of the Academic Calendar for the following year and a preliminary draft of the subsequent year.
-Both calendars are presented to the Chancellor's Administrative Cabinet for initial approval.
-The final draft of the following year's calendar is then presented to the Faculty Senate for their adoption.
-The calendar is available online at http://registrar.unca.edu/calendars-and-schedules.
+The Office of Academic Affairs prepares two academic calendars each year: a final draft of the Academic Calendar for the following year and a preliminary draft for the subsequent year.
+Both calendars are presented to the Chancellor's Administrative Cabinet for initial approval and then to the Academic Policies Committee and the Faculty Senate for their approval.
+The calendar is available online at https://registrar.unca.edu/schedule-classes-and-exams.

 7.5 Drug Abuse and Controlled Substance Policy